(I Told, Part II)

 Was I performing?

-Why do I feel like I was performing on a stage?
+Why do I feel like I was on a stage?

 How is it that is it already feels like a dream?
 It was only 24 hours ago.

-As I relayed the incident, time slowed, and I was surprised to find my eyes filling with tears.
+As I relayed the incident, time slowed, and I was embarrassed to find my eyes filling with tears.

 “This isn’t a big deal,” I told myself.